James Michael McAdoo: Golden State Warriors (2014–2017)

 After going undrafted in the 2014 NBA draft, McAdoo joined the Golden State Warriors for the 2014 NBA Summer League.
 On September 2, 2014, he signed with the Warriors, but was later waived by the team on October 24.
-On November 3, 2014, he was acquired by the Santa Cruz Warriors as an affiliate player of Golden State.
+On November 3, McAdoo was acquired by the Santa Cruz Warriors as an affiliate player of Golden State.

 On January 19, 2015, McAdoo signed a 10-day contract with the Golden State Warriors.
-He made his NBA debut later that night as he came off the bench to record 11 points and 5 rebounds in the 122–79 win over the Denver Nuggets.
-He was not retained by Golden State following the expiration of his contract on January 29, and he returned to Santa Cruz the following day.
+He made his NBA debut later that night as McAdoo came off the bench to record 11 points and five rebounds in the 122–79 victory over the Denver Nuggets.
+He was not retained by Golden State following the expiration of his contract on January 29, and McAdoo returned to Santa Cruz the following day.
 On February 2, he returned to Golden State, signing a second 10-day contract with the team.
-Following the expiration of his second 10-day contract, he returned to Santa Cruz where he played two games before being called up again by Golden State on February 19, signing with the team for the rest of the 2014–15 season.
-He was assigned multiple times to Santa Cruz to finish the season, as he earned NBA D-League All-Rookie first team and All-NBA D-League second team honors.
-He went on to win a D-League championship with Santa Cruz and an NBA championship with Golden State; he appeared in just over a minute of action for the Warriors during the 2015 NBA Finals against the Cleveland Cavaliers.
+Following the expiration of his second 10-day contract, McAdoo returned to Santa Cruz where he played two games before being called up again by Golden State on February 19, signing with the team for the rest of the 2014–15 season.
+He was assigned multiple times to Santa Cruz to finish the season, as McAdoo earned NBA D-League All-Rookie first team and All-NBA D-League second team honors.
+He went on to win a D-League championship with Santa Cruz and an NBA championship with Golden State; McAdoo appeared in just over a minute of action for the Warriors during the 2015 NBA Finals against the Cleveland Cavaliers.

-McAdoo retained his spot on Golden State's roster for the 2015–16 season, but missed all of January and February because of a sprained toe on his left foot.
-On March 21, 2016, he made his first career NBA start, recording seven points and six rebounds in 17½ minutes of action in a 109–104 win over the Minnesota Timberwolves.
-The Warriors returned to the NBA Finals in 2016, where they were defeated in seven games by the Cavaliers.
+McAdoo retained his spot on Golden State's roster for the 2015–16 season, but missed all of January and February due to a sprained toe on his left foot.
+On March 21, 2016, McAdoo made his first NBA start, recording seven points and six rebounds in 17½ minutes of action in a 109–104 victory over the Minnesota Timberwolves.
+The Warriors returned to the NBA Finals in 2016, where they were defeated in seven games by the Cavaliers despite a 3–1 lead.

 On July 13, 2016, McAdoo re-signed with the Warriors.
-The Warriors won 67 games in the 2016–17 season and made their way through to their third straight NBA Finals series.
-There the Warriors defeated the Cleveland Cavaliers in five games to claim their second championship in three years.
+The Warriors won 67 games in the 2016–17 season and made their way through to their third straight NBA Finals.
+There, the Warriors defeated the Cavaliers in five games to claim their second championship in three years.
+The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

 Philadelphia 76ers (2017–2018)

 On August 30, 2017, McAdoo signed a two-way contract with the Philadelphia 76ers.
 Under the terms of the deal, he spent the majority of the 2017–18 season with their NBA G League affiliate, the Delaware 87ers.
-On January 15, 2018, he was waived by the 76ers.
+On January 15, 2018, McAdoo was waived by the 76ers.